Flutter Bloc Concepts

 looks up the closest ancestor instance of type T

-and is functionally equivalent to BlocProvider.of<T>(context)
+functionally equivalent to BlocProvider.of<T>(context)

 . context.read